IBM/event-streams/_11.1/01-about/03-producing-messages.md

 A producer is an application that publishes streams of messages to Kafka topics.
 This information focuses on the Java programming interface that is part of the Apache Kafka® project.
 The concepts apply to other languages too, but the names are sometimes a little different.

 In the programming interfaces, a message is actually called a record.
-For example, the Java class org.apache.kafka.clients.producer.ProducerRecord is used to represent a message from the point of view of the producer API.
+For example, the Java class `org.apache.kafka.clients.producer.ProducerRecord` is used to represent a message from the point of view of the producer API.
 The terms _record_ and _message_ can be used interchangeably, but essentially a record is used to represent a message.

 When a producer connects to Kafka, it makes an initial bootstrap connection.
 This connection can be to any of the servers in the cluster.
 The producer requests the partition and leadership information about the topic that it wants to publish to.
 Then the producer establishes another connection to the partition leader and can begin to publish messages.
 These actions happen automatically internally when your producer connects to the Kafka cluster.

 When a message is sent to the partition leader, that message is not immediately available to consumers.
 The leader appends the record for the message to the partition, assigning it the next offset number for that partition.
-After all the followers for the in-sync replicas have replicated the record and acknowledged that they\'ve written the record to their replicas, the record is now _committed_ and becomes available for consumers.
+After all the followers for the in-sync replicas have replicated the record and acknowledged that they have written the record to their replicas, the record is now _committed_ and becomes available for consumers.

 Each message is represented as a record which comprises two parts: key and value.
 The key is commonly used for data about the message and the value is the body of the message.
-Because many tools in the Kafka ecosystem (such as connectors to other systems) use only the value and ignore the key, it\'s best to put all of the message data in the value and just use the key for partitioning or log compaction.
+Because many tools in the Kafka ecosystem (such as connectors to other systems) use only the value and ignore the key, it is best to put all of the message data in the value and just use the key for partitioning or log compaction.
 You should not rely on everything that reads from Kafka to make use of the key.

 Many other messaging systems also have a way of carrying other information along with the messages.
 Kafka 0.11 introduces record headers for this purpose.